spiffe/spiffe/standards/WIT-SVID.md

 ## 4. Token Signing and Validation

-## 5. Token Transmission
+## 5. Token Presentation

+This section describes the manner in which a WIT-SVID may be presented from one workload to another for the purposes of authentication.

+The WIT-SVID MUST always be presented by the workload with proof of possession of the key-pair contained within the `cnf`.
+In other words, the WIT-SVID MUST NOT be presented as a bearer token.

+WIMSE defines protocols for presentation of the WIT.
+It is recommended that that an implementor use one of these defined protocols, however, it is not required.
+At the time of writing, there are two protocols:

+- [WIMSE Workload Proof Token][4]
+- [WIMSE Workload-To-Workload Authentication with HTTP Signatures][5]

 ## 6. Representation in the SPIFFE Bundle

-This section describes how the WIt-SVId signing keys are published to and consumed from a SPIFFE bundle.
+This section describes how the WIT-SVID signing keys are published to and consumed from a SPIFFE bundle.
 Please see the [SPIFFE Trust Domain and Bundle](SPIFFE_Trust_Domain_and_Bundle.md) specification for more information about SPIFFE bundles.

 ### 6.1 Publishing SPIFFE Bundle Elements